-A Wall Detail can be opened in either of two ways: by selecting a wall and clicking the Wall Detail edit button, and using the Project Browser.
-See "Project Browser" on page 77 of the Reference Manual.
+A Wall Detail and elicking the Wall Detail edit button, and using the Project Browser.
+See "Project Browser" on page 76 of the Reference Manual.

 To find and open a Wall Detail view

 - 1. If the Project Browser side window is not open, select View> Project Browser to open it. - 2.
 If the Library Browser displays in front of the Project Browser, click on the Project Browser's tab to make it active. - 3.
 Click the arrow next to "Wall Details" to expand a list of subfolders, one for each floor in the plan. - 4.
 Click the arrow next to the "1st Floor" subfolder to expand a list of the Wall Details for all walls on Floor 1 of the CHIC COTTAGE-CURRENT plan.